 - Any error that results in a gain will accrue to the benefit of the account in which the error was made. - Any error that results in a direct loss will be reimbursed to the account in which the error was made.
-The Supervised Person responsible for the error will be responsible for the cost of the reimbursement to the client.
 In no case will the Advisor use soft dollars to correct trade errors.